 When the chemistry is this hot, turn and run the other way.
 Relationships are rarely based on chemistry alone and chemistry keeps a friendship, a much needed connection from happening.
 You bond so fast from the intimacy that you don’t have a chance to really see who someone is until it’s too late.

 Usually he’ll say something like, “we are having so much fun, let’s see where it goes.”
-And you agree to it because you’re bonding through sex and he’s fun and you think he is too.
-He’s not and he’s telling you he’s not about a relationship.
+And you agree to it because you’re bonding through sex, and he’s fun, and you think he is too.
+He’s not, and he’s telling you he’s not about a relationship.
 He’s about fun when he uses this phrase.

 Instead of being a grown up and telling you this is getting on his nerves, he disappears.
-People would prefer to just leave then get involved in some type of confrontation with you.
+People would prefer to just leave than get involved in some type of confrontation with you.
 Again, the reason is because they are not committed to the relationship.